-Segmental Review
+a) Segmental Review

-During the financial year 2017-18, ship-breaking & trading unit is expected to grow substantially in coming years.
+During the financial year 2017-18, ship-breaking unit at Alang Ship Breaking Yard is expected to grow substantially in coming years.
 Due to fluctuating and volatile prices of old Ships, Iron and Steel products coupled with fluctuations in value of Indian Rupee vis-à-vis US Dollar during the year, the net profit margins of this segment has been affected.
 No trading activities were carried out during the year under review.
 However, the management is of the view that, in the coming years the ship breaking industry will be stable and with expected boost in the economy the requirement of iron and steel will increase which will help the company to move towards its sustained path of growth.